-However, like all the different terms in programming languages, there are unique differences between them which makes them more suitable to be used by other people.
-So let’s quickly look at this comparison between APIs in this article.
+However, like all the different terms in programming languages, there are unique differences between them, which makes them more suitable to be used by other people.

 REST API is a method of programming that allows you to communicate with a microservice quickly and efficiently.
-The most important thing about it is that the communication between the client and server is made through HTTP.
-A REST API is a software design pattern used to create an application that interacts with a server-side web service through HTTP requests and responses.
+The client and server communicate through HTTP in a REST API, making it the most crucial aspect.
+Developers use the REST API as a software design pattern to create applications that interact with server-side web services via HTTP requests and responses.

 The REST API has become the standard for developing microservices today.
 It allows you to separate your functionality into many small services so that each service can be designed separately and independently from the other.
 REST stands for Representational State Transfer, an architectural style and design principle aiming to create self-describing and self-descriptive interfaces.
 REST is a software design pattern that uses the HTTP protocol to define a stateless interface.
 In other words, it’s a way to build web applications independent of specific server-side technology.

 Main principles of REST (Representational State Transfer) APIs:

 - Resource-based: REST APIs access and manipulate resources (data entities) via URI endpoints.
 For example, https://api.example.com/users/1234 accesses the User resource with ID 1234.

 - Stateless: REST API requests are standalone and unrelated.
 The server does not retain the client state between requests.
 The session state is maintained on the client side, often using cookies or tokens.

 - Cacheable: REST API responses indicate if they are cacheable or not.
 This improves performance and scalability by avoiding redundant requests.

 - Uniform interface: REST APIs use standard HTTP methods like GET, POST, PUT, and DELETE for CRUD operations on resources.
 This provides a universal and familiar interface.